yeabwang/SecureCodeAI/README.md

 - Multi-language AST parsing support

-#### Note
-This project is in active development and some of the tests contain real vurnabilities so please take caution when you work and test.
+## Notes

+**Security Warning**: Test files contain intentional vulnerabilities for demonstration purposes.
+Exercise caution when running tests.
+**Development Status**: Active development - so shit might happen, appoloigies in adance :)
-Please leave a star if you like the project!
+**Contributing**: Issues and pull requests welcome.
+Please star the repository if you find it useful.

-Thanks for checking it out 💚
+---
+*Built with ❤️*